PhillypHenning/Witchlight/Sessions/Arc-5/Floating-Isles.md

 - Atomie shrapnel “pings” off the chain like hail (minor damage unless they take cover inside a link).
 - A grig war-jig ripples through the metal; everyone makes a Con save or suffers a level of exhaustion-like fatigue for 10 minutes (disadvantage on the next check only).

+### Pin's Gratitude (Ally Encounter)
+**Background**: Party previously helped Pin during the battle with Kagg on the floating platforms during Arc 5, Session 2.
+Pin was healed by the party and remembers their kindness.

+**When this occurs**: Any time the party returns to the Floating Isles area, or when they attempt to enter Thistle Dark territory, or during the faction recruitment phase.

+Pin the sprite appears with 2-3 other sprites, wings fully healed.
+He recognizes the party immediately.

+> "You!
+I told the others about you—the tall folk who helped me against the giant.
+King Thistledart didn't believe me.
+Said big folk only bring trouble.
+But I saw what you did.
+You didn't have to help me.
+You did anyway."

+**Pin's Gift:**
+Pin produces a small purple flower that glows faintly with Feywild magic.

+> "Take this.
+It's a Thistledart favor-mark.
+While you carry it, the King's court will know you're under my word.
+It won't make them friendly—the King is paranoid, lost too many to the other kings' forces—but they'll at least listen before the thorns get you."

+**Mechanical Benefit:**
+- **While carrying the glowing purple flower**: Party has **advantage on all Charisma checks** when dealing with **King Thistledart's sprite faction**
+- **Does not work** on other factions (Glimmersip's Pixies, Brasswhistle's Atomies, Fiddlebriar's Grigs)
+- Flower remains active until deliberately destroyed or given away

+**Information Pin Provides:**
+- King Thistledart's court is in the northwestern cluster of floating islands
+- Protected by enchanted thorns and arrow perches—very difficult to approach without guide
+- The King lost many sprites to the other factions in this endless war, now deeply suspicious of outsiders
+- If party shows the flower at the camp perimeter, guards will grant them audience

+**Optional Hook (if party asks for more):**
+- Pin offers to fly ahead and "put in a good word" with King Thistledart
+- Suggests party could further earn trust by [DM choice: dealing with nearby threat, retrieving something, etc.]
+- Warns that even with flower, the King may test them before fully trusting

+**Roleplay Note:** Pin is young, earnest, and genuinely grateful.
+He hero-worships the party a bit and will remember their kindness forever.
+If they were particularly kind to him, he'll mention it enthusiastically to anyone who'll listen.

+**Connection to Faction Recruitment:** If Pin's flower is shown during the faction recruitment phase, Thistledart's sprites immediately recognize it and are significantly more diplomatic.
+This effectively gives the party a head start with one of the four factions.
 ---

 ## Arrival: the central isle (battle underway)